Blog

 Student-to-Faculty Ratio6:1

-Financial Aid for InternationalsMeets 100% of demonstrated need — all grants, no loans
+Financial Aid for InternationalsMeets 100% of demonstrated need — all grants, strict no-loan policy

 Average Scholarship Amount~$60,000+/year

-Need-Blind for InternationalsNo — need-aware (goal to become need-blind)
+Need-Blind for InternationalsNo — strictly need-aware (need-blind only for U.S./Canada/Mexico citizens)

 International Students~12% of student body